 Costs and funding

-The programme is free of charge and participants are eligible for student aid.
+The programme itself is free of charge and students are eligible for student aid.